Naipei-Lantei7/Assignment/v/code/README.md

 The images in the site should have images in a colunm format with the sub-heading above them and captions below them.
 Color pallatte similar to the mercedes livery of 2021 Short,simle to understand and everything done per as the instructions.
+Addition of the design file of the webpage